bardadon/Log-Activity-ETL/README.md

 # Log-Activity-ETL

-This ETL process is used for transferring data from MySQL's binary log and into Google's BigQuery for analysis.
+In this project I created an ETL process for transferring data from MySQL's binary log and into Google's Cloud Storage and BigQuery for analysis.
 The activity within the company is simulated using a stored procedure.

 Check out my Medium article for more information about this process: